 Other members of the family buried with Henry and Anne in the vault beneath this chapel include their son George, 2nd Baron Hunsdon (died 8th September 1603) and his wife Elizabeth (Spencer) (buried on 2nd March 1618).
 He was knighted for military services at Berwick, was a Member of Parliament, Marshal of the Queen's Household, and Knight Marshal and Captain of the Isle of Wight.
 He built a house at Carisbrooke Castle.
 His widow married Ralph, Lord Eure.

-Also Thomas Carey, 2nd son of Robert, 1st Earl of Monmouth, groom of the bedchamber to Charles I, buried 14th April 1634 (although he does not appear in the burial register) and his unmarried daughter Frances, buried 24th November 1653.
-(Robert the 1st Earl (d.1634) son of Henry and Anne wanted to be buried with them but was interred in Rickmansworth church by his son).
+Also M.P.
+Thomas Carey, (born 1597), second son of Robert Carey who was created Earl of Monmouth (died 1639).
+He was a groom of the bedchamber to Charles I and was buried on 14th April 1634 (although he does not appear in the burial register).
+His unmarried daughter Frances was buried 24th November 1653.
+(Robert the 1st Earl, son of Henry and Anne,wanted to be buried with them but was interred in Rickmansworth church by his son Henry, 2nd Earl of Monmouth).

 Henry Carey, Lord Leppington, grandson of the 2nd Earl of Monmouth, who died very young and was buried on 24th May 1653.